-Students must complete 15 credit hours of philosophy above the 100-level.
+Students must complete 15 credit hours of philosophy above the 100-level, and a minimum of 9 credits must be taken at UH Manoa.
 A minor will have any one of the following themes: Asian philosophy; ethics and law; science and society; humanities and the arts; and history of philosophy.

 The department offers graduate training leading to the MA and PhD degrees.
 Students with BA degrees may apply to the MA program.
 Students are accepted directly into the PhD program only if they have already received the MA degree or the equivalent from an accredited institution and have met any other departmental requirements.

-Specific requirements for all graduate degrees are detailed in the department's "Graduate Student Handbook" at www.hawaii.edu/phil/images/stories/PDFs/graduate-student-handbook-2008.pdf.
+Specific requirements for all graduate degrees are detailed in the department’s “Graduate Student Handbook” at uhmpsa.wordpress.com/the-graduate-student-handbook/.

 All graduate students shall develop their course of study in consultation with the chair of the graduate program.

 The MA and PhD in Asian philosophy are recognized Western Interstate Commission for Higher Education (WICHE) regional graduate programs.
 Residents of Alaska, Arizona, Colorado, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, Utah, Washington, and Wyoming are eligible, on admission, to enroll at Hawai‘i-resident tuition rates.